 Between the thousands of locals, we few foreigners stand out.
 When walking through the bazaar we are greeted and welcomed and, like everywhere else in Pakistan, invited for cups of tea.
 When evening falls, temperatures drop and large bonfires are lit.
 We all dance and make music deep into the night.

-- If you don’t drive your own vehicle, it’s best to arrange this trip from Gilgit (check out Madina Guesthouse) or Chitral.
+- If you don’t drive your own vehicle, it’s best to arrange this trip from Chitral or Gilgit (check out Madina Guesthouse).
 Here, you’ll probably find other travelers to team up with so you can share transportation, the rental of a tent and other equipment.

 - It can be hot during the day, but chilly at night.
 Note on Pakistani dress code: I advise you to wear loose-fitting, covering cloths.
 Avoid bare shoulders, low neckline and bare legs.
 Note that Pakistani men don’t wear bermudas or shorts.
 A headscarf is not compulsory but some foreign women feel more comfortable wearing one nevertheless.